openshift/osde2e/docs/Writing-Tests.md

 - Configures Ginkgo to create a Project before each test and delete it after
 - Provides access to OpenShift and Kubernetes clients configured for the test cluster
 - Provides commonly used test functions

-## TestGrid
-Results of tests are uploaded to an instance of [TestGrid](https://testgrid.k8s.io/redhat-openshift-release-blocking) to allow analysis.
-All logs provided through the OSD API are additionally uploaded.

-TestGrid is configured through [`config.Config`](https://godoc.org/github.com/openshift/osde2e/pkg/config#Config).